prasannavl/prasannavl.com/content/published/2017/11/the-language-journeyman.md

 <hr/>

 > That about sums up the first 8 or so years of my computing life.
-These were fast-moving and involved hacking things up.
-While my language background helps me in picking up new computing languages fast, the majority of the next 12 years, however are rather slow - more focused on architecture, design, and maintainability.
+These were **fast-moving and involved hacking things up.** While my language background helps me in picking up new computing languages fast, the **majority of the next 12 years, however are rather slow - more focused on architecture, design, and maintainability**.

 **Up next:**